helendragon/SBI_Project/README.md

     * sys
     * os

+## Theoretical Background

+ComplexBuilder

+Developed by Helena Catena and Núria Olvera

+1. Introduction to ComplexBuilder

+ComplexBuilder is a command-line application that can be used to reconstruct biological macrocomplexes, which may inclued proteins, DNA or RNA.
+It is an standalone application that offers several options to the user in order to set the most suitable conditions to build a certain complex.

+The quaternary structure of a protein consists in the arrangement of mutiple folded protein subunits in a multi-subunit complex.
+This structure plays a major role in protein function, but its construction is not an easy task to carry out.
+The aim of this application is to automate and speed up the process of building a macrocomplex.

+2. Algorithm

+    2.1 Finding PDB files and aligning between them

+    First of all, our pipeline searchs in the path given by the user for all the files that are in pdb format.
+It must be taken into account that only accepts files that contain pair of chains.
+The program carries out a global pairwise analysis between all the chains, which gives rise to a score.
+This score is used to calculate the percentage of identity between any pair of chains.
+If the score is higher than a certain threshold (98% of identity), we consider that those pair of chains can be potentially superimposed, as we assumed that proteins with similar sequence will have a similar fold.

+    2.2 Superimposition

+    Protein superimposition is the procedure by which two protein structures are placed in space minimizing the distance between the backbone atoms of both structures.
+This implies that one of the two structures is rotated and translated in space, so that fits as good as possible the coordinated of the other structure.

+    ComplexBuilder chooses as a "seed" the pair of interacting proteins that can be potentially superimposed with more chains.
+In other words, the pair of chains that in the alignment have got an score above the cut-off more times are picked as the seed.
+The seed will be the initial pair of chains from where the whole complex will be built.
+For each chain of the complex, the possible subunits that could be superimposed are searched.
+First, it is prepared the translation and rotation to minimize the RMSD between the atoms of the fixed (complex) and moving chain.
+Secondly, the rotation matrix is applied to the other chain to move it from moving structure to the complex.
+Finally, from an initial structure of two chains, a three chain model might be obtained.
+The atoms used for performing the superimpositions are the alpha-carbons of each residue and in case there are DNA or RNA molecules, the backbone phosphate is used.

+    2.3 Steric clashes

+    Steric clashes arise due to the unnatural overlap of any two non-bonding atoms in a protein structure.
+Therefore, in order to build feasible complexes it is necessary to establish the calculation of clashes.
+Before adding a new chain to the complex, we used the module NeighborSearch to explore the location of the moving chain in a certain complex.
+In this way, we can find out how many atoms of the moving chain are situated closer than a threshold distance to those in the current structure of the complex.
+Nevertheless, the ideal approach to calculate the steric clashes might be using the van der Waals radii for each type of atom, such as UCSF Chimera and Dokholyvan, 2011.
+The threshold distance is 1.5 by default, however the user can change it according to the macrocomplex.
+Moreover, the number of clashes that can be accepted is also a parameter the user can pick.

+    Eventually, if the number of clashes found is lower than a certain threshold, the moving chain is added to the complex and it is removed from the list.
+In contrast, if the number of clashes is higher than the threshold, the program will try to fit that chain in the complex in further steps.

+    2.3 Several complexes

+    The program generates as many macrocomplexes as different seeds has.
+More than one pair of interacting proteins can have maximum number of possible superimpositions and therefore, all of them should be taken into accout.
+However, not all the generated macrocomplexes are completely different from each other, giving rise to repeated complexes depending on the structure.
+For this reason, it is highly recommended to review the models carefully before deciding which is the best representation.

+3. Limitations

+* The program is nor able to evaluate the energies of the generated models neither to refine the model.
+If we have had more time, we might have implemented the automatic assessment of the zscores in Prosa2003.
+We would also have liked to give the option to the user to optimise the model using Modeller.

+* The program returns several outputs, but we cannot assure if they are completely different or meaningul.
+If we have had more times, we could have implemented the superimposition between all the generated complexes, removing the repeated proteins or even the proteins with high zscores.

+* It does not have any graphical interface.

+* Stoichiometry.
+The user could has greater control over the input he or she expects.
+Moreover, fixing the number of chains, we may have avoided some errors that the program makes when builds the complex blindly.

+* The program relies too much in the superimposition between chains that have a high percentage of identity regarding to the sequence.
+Small errors could be generated every time a chain is added, propagating it in the further steps.
+A solution could be the assessment of the model every time a chain is added, even though it would have a high computational cost.

 ## Tutorial and Analysis

 The following section explains the user how to use our application to make the most out of it.